enyojs/enyo-docs/developer-guide/building-apps/managing-data/consuming-web-services.md

         // Create a transaction object.
         var async = new Async();
         // Cause handlers to fire asynchronously (sometime after we yield this thread).
-        // "initial response" will be sent to handlers as inResponse async.go('intial response');
+        // 'initial response' will be sent to handlers as response async.go('intial response');
-        // Until we yield the thread, we can continue to add handlers. async.response(function(inSender, inResponse) {
+        // Until we yield the thread, we can continue to add handlers. async.response(function(sender, response) {
-            console.log("first response: returning a string,",
+            console.log('first response: returning a string,',
-                "subsequent handlers receive this value for 'inResponse'");
+                'subsequent handlers receive this value for 'response'');
             return 'some response';
         });
         return async;